josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 initial bootstrap:

-* Defining the articles of incorporation and the bylaws of IETFAdminOrg, including provisions about how those documents may be amended in the future.
+* Defining the articles of incorporation and the bylaws of IAO, including provisions about how those documents may be amended in the future.

-* Populating the IETFAdminOrg board.
+* Populating the IAO board.
 The initial board for an organization is usually specified in its founding documents (e.g., articles of incorporation), along with a mechanism for replacing the initial board.
 The current IETF Chair can be included in this